prashant220/listrepos/README.md

 A simple 3 page design that consists of a landing page, search results, and detailed page.
 The UI is kept clean with a simple color scheme.
 Number of results are displayed and adjusted based on sort and filtering.

-- Desktop: Side Filter for Languages and Dropdown for Sort
+- Desktop:  Filter for Languages and Dropdown for Sort

 ## Components